trevad2000/TrevasPortfolio/README.md

 # 4 - project-status
 # 5 - user-guides
 # 6 - code
-# a Project example is also available
+# A sample GitHub Project is also available to view, just visit the Project 'account access'.
+This mockup sprint includes the tasks needed for the Account Access feature of the product, Submit Change Request Tool(SCRT).
+Product concept: allow clients to request website updates via this tool.